Why Are New Build Properties in High Demand?

 With the Help-to-Buy scheme offering an additional 25% towards the buyer’s deposit, it is no surprise that younger groups aged between 25 and 34 made up 41% of homeowners in 2019-2020.
 56% of those aged 35-44 were also owner-occupiers during this time period, highlighting the strength of the government’s incentives.

-Aside from the monetary benefits that come with new build houses, these properties also provide the luxury of time, with no chains allowing for a speedy completion.
+Aside from the monetary benefits that come with off-plan properties, new builds also provide the luxury of time, with no chains allowing for a speedy completion.
 This is particularly appealing for first-time buyers, of whom have no existing properties to sell and can move in once the house is complete.

-Purchasing new build off-plan houses also provides the opportunity to customise certain features such as carpets and doors.
+Purchasing off-plan properties also provides the opportunity to customise certain features such as carpets and doors.
 While this is always a desirable selling point compared to ready-made properties, is it even more appealing in the midst of a global pandemic?

 A new build home offers a freshly built property, with no previous owners and brand new fixtures and fittings.
 With Covid-19 being reliant on people and surfaces to continue spreading, this luxury has been a contributing factor to the popularity of new builds over the past 12 months, according to Rightmove.